microsoft/FactoryOrchestrator/docs/docs/get-started-with-factory-orchestrator.md

 ![Connect page of app](./images/connectpage.png)

-See [Run using the application](use-the-factory-orchestrator-app.md) for details on how to use the app.
+See [Using the application](use-the-factory-orchestrator-app.md) for details on how to use the app.

 ### Run the app via Windows Device Portal
 Alternately, use [Windows Device Portal](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/device-portal) to run the app: